LouisMazel/maz-ui/packages/themes/README.md

 # @maz-ui/themes

-High-performance and typed theme system for Maz-UI, inspired by Shadcn and PrimeVue.
+High-performance and typed theme system for Maz-UI.

 ## Features